lucasm/findto/README.md

 - **Trends** — Explore trending topics, contents, events, services and places nearby you

-- **Autosuggest** — Get instant suggestions to help autocomplete small search terms as you type
+- **Autosuggest** — Get instant suggestions as you type

 - **Voice Search** — Use your voice to search anywhere

 - **Visual Search** — Use images to search on supported sources \* In development

-- **Accessibility** — Dark theme, balanced contrast, keyboard navigation and screen readers supported
+- **Accessibility** — Dark theme, balanced contrast, keyboard navigation and screen readers

 - **Internationalization** — Chose your country for local sources, or use international search

 ## Sources

-All the search sources available on Findto are chosen by the criteria:
+The search sources available are chosen by the criteria: 1.
+Service popularity; 2.
+Service open access; 3.
+Service legally committed to respect privacy and copyright.
+For more details, view [Wiki](https://github.com/lucasm/findto/wiki).

-1. Service popularity
-1. Service open access
-1. Service legally committed to respecting privacy and copyright

-For more details, check [Wiki](https://github.com/lucasm/findto/wiki).

 ---